University of Salford: Sports

 The university currently has 35 sports clubs ranging from football to ultimate (originally known as ultimate Frisbee).
 Each year, Salford and Chester University take part in a varsity challenge.
 This began in 2016 at Chester's campus.
-In 2016, 19 sports were involved and Chester won 12-7 overall.
+In 2016, 19 sports were involved and Chester won 12–7 overall.
 The following year took place at Salford, and with an overall score of 12–8, Salford took the trophy.

 Student body

-At Salford there is still a difference in the degrees obtained by White students and those obtained by BAME students.
+At Salford there is a variance in the degrees obtained by white students and by BAME students.
 The reported gap for 2017/2018 for first and 2.1 class degree level is 15% between white and BAME students as published in a university report.
-The students' union believe that the Black attainment gap is a result of institutional and systemic failures within the institution, including a lack of diversity within teaching, inadequate support services and covert racism and microagressions towards BME students.
 The university intend to respond by creating an 'inclusive environment'.
 To date this has involved surveying students and signing up to the Race Equality Charter.
-This is crucial, as The university has 10% more BAME students than the national average at both undergraduate and postgraduate level.
+This is crucial, as the university has 10% more BAME students than the national average at both undergraduate and postgraduate level.
 As of 9 August 2018, BAME staff representation (13%) does not match the BAME student population representation.
 Whilst there have been a 2% increase in BAME lecturers being hired, there is an 8% decrease in promotion to senior lecturer level and a 3% increase at Professorial level.
 The university report states that '...it is important that we consider the pipeline for BAME academics to address this decrease.'.
 In October 2019, the university hosted a two-week festival on Equality, Diversity and Inclusion, with the theme, 'belonging at Salford'.
 As part of this, a one-day symposium featured keynote speaker, Nicola Rollock, a leading figures with a vision for equality, diversity and inclusion.
 There were presentations on the BAME Attainment Gap, a panel discussion of BAME women in HE, and networking opportunities for academics and students.

 Representation of female staff is 51% compared to 56% undergraduate students.
 The number of staff who are LGBT is 4% and is equivalent to the number of students who report as being LGBT, however it is worth noting that 49% of students didn't report their sexuality.
 There is an underrepresentation of disabled staff (4%) compared to undergraduate students (21%).